- Agricultural growth: Index of agricultural production in 1996 - 98 (1989 - 91 = 100)

 Food and Agriculture Organization of the United Nations, 2001; http://data.un.org/Data.aspx?d=FAO&f=itemCode%3a2051, Agriculture (PIN) +; Food and Agriculture Organization; World Development Indicators database; World Bank national accounts data

 ; Food and Agriculture Organization; Food and Agriculture Organisation, electronic files and web site.; Wikipedia: List of countries by coffee production (Countries); Food and Agriculture Organisation, Production Yearbook and data files.; United Nations Statistics Division; World Resources Institute; All CIA World Factbooks 18 December 2003 to 25 March 2010.; United Nations Population Division.
 Source tables

-- Peru ranked #8 for agricultural land > sq. km amongst Catholic countries in 2011.
+- Rwanda ranked 10 places from the bottom for agricultural land > sq. km amongst Landlocked countries in 2011.